 Klein Steel's achievements the past 45 years did not happen by accident.
 The Leadership Team with the support and guidance from team members has carefully developed a Strategic Plan which paves the way for Klein Steel to better meet customer requirements.
 The culture, which is rooted in our values of Accountability, Dependability, Integrity, Teamwork and Trust, continues to be the centerpiece of Klein Steel and is exemplified by the Leadership Team and the Board of Directors and team members.

-As President and CEO, Joe Klein has been instrumental in guiding Klein Steel over the past 45 years to becoming the acknowledged industry leading metal distribution and processing company in the Northeast, and one of a few NQA-1 compliant metal service centers nationwide.
+As Chairman and CEO, Joe Klein has been instrumental in guiding Klein Steel over the past 45 years to becoming the acknowledged industry leading metal distribution and processing company in the Northeast, and one of a few NQA-1 compliant metal service centers nationwide.
 Joe's achievements have earned Klein Steel national recognition in the form of Industry Week's Best Plants Award, Best Places To Work in New York State, Rochester Business Ethics Award, Rochester Top 100 Company, and winner of the 2015 Platt's Global Metal Distributor of the Year award.

 In 2011, Joe received a master's degree in Education Policy from the Harvard Graduate School of Education.
 He earned his BS degree from Syracuse University.
 His awards include Rochester Business Person of the Year (2006), Signature Citizen of the Year, Action for a Better Community (2009) and Rochester Business Hall of Fame (2011).
 Joe is the founding board member of the North American Steel Alliance.
 As President of the Buffalo chapter of the Metal Service Center Institute, Klein helped lead an industry effort to try to create more jobs in upstate New York.
 In his fifteen years on the national education foundation of the MSCI, Klein helped create the safety program that increased industry safety nationwide.